 The problem with giving credit to one channel, or the other goes all the way back to how people buy and how people have always bought.

 I’ll start with a little history lesson.
-Attribution was easier to define in the past.
+Marketing attribution was easier to define in the past.
 In the past, there was a lot less influence involved in our purchasing decisions.
 Going back to the beginning, word of mouth (which still exists today) was a strong player in people’s buying process – people learned from others that this business or that business did a good job and they bought.

 Then, technology advanced and we now have radio, newspaper, tv, yellow pages, etc. The number of channels grew.
 Attribution became fragmented but not as fragmented as it is today.

 Today, people are getting information online in addition to everywhere else.
-Google, Facebook and Amazon are big players right now.
+Google, Facebook, and Amazon are big players right now.
 Therefore, it’s getting harder and harder to attribute one particular channel to someone’s purchase.

 How We Want People to Purchase Online